Mixing time for an epidemic model on graphs with external sources of infection: Introduction

 \subsection{Mathematical contributions}

-We show that the upper and the lower bounds on the mixing times with respect to the scaling parameter $n$ are both of order $O(n\log n)$.
-That is, even if the Markov chain starts from the ``worst possible'' initial condition, the total variation distance between the distribution of the chain at time $t=O(n \log n)$ and its stationary state is close.
-This argument stays valid for all general graphs under strong noise intensity.
-Furthermore, we establish the mixing properties for random graphs, namely Erd{\"o}s--R{\'e}nyi graphs, regular multigraphs, and Galton–Watson trees.
-More specifically, given an instantiation of a random graph, we run the Markov chain with the noisy SIS dynamics (\ref{transition_rules}) described in Section \ref{noisy sis on graph}, and show that the mixing time is of order $O(n \log n)$ with high probability.
+We establish upper and lower bounds on the mixing time of the noisy SIS model on general graphs.
+More precisely, we show that, under suitable conditions in Assumption \ref{ass:gap-contraction} and Assumption \ref{ass:attractiveness}, the mixing time with respect to the scaling parameter $n$ is of order $\Theta(n\log n)$.
+Therefore, even when the Markov chain starts from an arbitrary (worst case) initial configuration, the total variation distance to stationarity becomes small by time $t=\Theta(n\log n)$.

+A key aspect of our analysis is that the noisy SIS dynamics on graphs is inherently not mean-field type and exhibits strong spatial dependence through the underlying network structure.
+In contrast to classical mean-field models, the interaction between vertices is local and depends on the graph structure, which prevents a direct application of standard techniques for product chains.
+To overcome this difficulty, we employ a coupling-based approach that combines monotonicity with a uniform gap condition ensuring contraction, allowing us to control the convergence to equilibrium in a robust and quantitative manner.

+In addition to general graphs, we investigate the mixing time behaviour of the noisy SIS model on several classes of random graphs, including Erd\H{o}s--R\'enyi graphs, random regular multigraphs, and Galton--Watson trees.
+In each case, we first identify high-probability structural properties of the graph (notably bounds on the maximal degree), and then analyse the Markov chain conditioned on such typical realizations.
+We show that, under appropriate parameter regimes corresponding to the compatibility of Assumption \ref{ass:gap-contraction} and Assumption \ref{ass:attractiveness}, the mixing time remains of order $\Theta(n\log n)$ with high probability over the randomness of the graph.

+The novelty of our work lies in establishing matching upper and lower bounds for a class of interacting particle systems on general and random graphs beyond the mean-field setting, and in identifying explicit parameter regimes under which these bounds hold uniformly.
+Our approach highlights the role of noise in restoring fast mixing in spatially dependent epidemic models and provides a unified framework that applies across a wide range of graph structures.

-The rest of the paper is structured as follows: We describe the noisy SIS model on graphs in \Cref{sec:model}.
-The upper and the lower bounds on the mixing time are established in \Cref{sec:upper,sec:lower} respectively.
-Finally, we study the mixing properties of the noisy SIS model on random graphs in \Cref{sec:random}.
+The rest of the paper is organized as follows.
+In \Cref{sec:model}, we introduce the noisy SIS model on graphs.
+The upper and lower bounds on the mixing time are established in \Cref{sec:upper,sec:lower}, respectively.
+Finally, in \Cref{sec:random}, we analyze the mixing properties of the model on random graphs.